Position: Professor of Musical Theatre and Media Studies

-In autumn 2016, he will jointly publish the first two critical studies of British musical theatre.
-The Oxford Handbook of the British Musical (co-edited with Robert Gordon) contains 28 essays that constitute the first comprehensive academic survey of British musical theatre from its origins to its current state, while British Musical Theatre since 1950 (co-written with Robert Gordon and Millie Taylor) is the first scholarly book to examine the postwar British musical by means of a series of case studies.
+In late 2016, he jointly published the first two critical studies of British musical theatre.
+The Oxford Handbook of the British Musical (co-edited with Robert Gordon) contains 28 essays that constitute the first comprehensive academic survey of British musical theatre from its origins to its current state, while British Musical Theatre since 1950 (co-written with Robert Gordon and Millie Taylor) is the first scholarly book to examine the post-war British musical by means of a series of case studies.

 - PhD in Communication Studies, Ruhr-University Bochum, 2003 (“summa cum laude”)

 - M.A. in Communication Studies, Comparative Literature and Film and Theatre Studies, Ruhr-University Bochum, 1995 (“with distinction”)